Visual-Pose-Lab/visual-pose-lab.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Visual Pose Lab (ViP Lab) focuses on human-centric multimodal learning.
-Our laboratory is dedicated to advancing the understanding and application of human pose analysis by integrating various visual and sensor-based modalities.
+Visual Pose Lab (ViP Lab) specializes in human-centric multimodal learning.
+Our laboratory is dedicated to advancing the understanding and application of human posture analysis by integrating various visual and sensor data.
+Our research encompasses human pose estimation, hand pose estimation, gait analysis, and more.